 BENKA pursued his music career while studying for his clinical psychology degree with a focus on smartphone addictions.
 This is the subject of his thesis and inspires him to create paintings representing aspects of the AIs and the smartphone addiction problem in our society.

 BENKA opposes mankind´s dangerous game of underestimating the consequences of AIs such as the humanoid Sophia (first robot to obtain a nationality), Yumi (first robotic orchestra leader) or even Erica (the robotic newscaster on Japanese television).

-The different captchas used for the artworks´ names, are for this artistic "John Connor" a way to symbolize a resistance against the robotisation of our world.
+The different captchas present in the works as well as some of the artworks´ names, are a way for this artistic John Connor to symbolize a resistance against the robotisation of our world.

+Captchas serve as a security query and consist of randomly arranged numbers or letters.
 With captchas you can check if a human or a machine is involved.